Mezzo-Soprano Deborah Humble is one of Australia’s most successful international artists.

 Her international engagements include appearances with Edinburgh Festival, Festival d’Aix-en-Provence, Salzburg Easter Festival, Hong Kong Philharmonic Orchestra, Singapore Lyric Opera, Seattle Symphony, Auckland Philharmonia Orchestra, Stuttgart Philharmonic, Hamburg Philharmonic, London Mozart Players, British Youth Opera and the Théâtre du Châtelet in Paris – in works as diverse as Handel’s Messiah and Verdi’s Requiem.
 Closer to home, she has performed with the State Opera of South Australia, Opera Queensland, the Sydney, Melbourne, Queensland and Tasmanian Symphony Orchestras and the Adelaide and Brisbane Festivals.

 Most recently, Deborah Humble has appeared in Strauss’ Elektra and Honegger’s Jeanne d’Arc au Boucher in Hamburg, Das Rheingold, Siegfried and Beethoven’s Symphony No. 9 in Hong Kong, Siegfried in Boston, Mahler’s Symphony No. 8 in Singapore, Bruni’s Symphony No. 1 (Ringparabel) in Minsk, Parsifal and Verdi’s Requiem in the UK, Bluebeard’s Castle and Elgar’s The Kingdom in Melbourne, Mozart’s Requiem in Brisbane, Tristan und Isolde in Mexico City, Der fliegende Holländer in Lille and Peter Grimes for the Sydney Symphony.
-In 2022, she sings Klytämnestra in Elektra for Victorian Opera and appears as soloist with the Sydney, Queensland and New Zealand Symphony Orchestras.
+In 2022, she sang Klytämnestra in Elektra for Victorian Opera and appeared as soloist with the Sydney, Queensland and New Zealand Symphony Orchestras.